Does size matter when it comes to video cameras?

 Broadcast quality video footage

-However, there are times when we are asked to provide footage for broadcast environments (i.e. TV quality) or to external agencies.
+However, there are times when I’m asked to provide footage for broadcast environments (i.e. TV quality) or to external agencies.

 For more information about our camera equipment, or to request a full kit-list, please get in touch.